irisc393/ass-6/README.md

 Since the output is categorical, classification algorithms such as Logistic Regression, K-Nearest Neighbors, or Random Forests can be applied.
 These models learn patterns in the data to accurately predict the health status of new, unseen patients based on their clinical indicators.

 #2
+y = heart_disease.data.targets
+sns.countplot(
+    data=y,
+    x='num'
+)

+plt.show()

+The transformation is needed to be apply, since we need let 0 represent no heart dieases and 1–4 represent have heart disease.

 #3
+print(df.shape)
+print(df.dtypes)
+print(df.describe())
+- There are 303 observations and 14 features(13 features + target 'num') with 9 numerical and 5 categorical
+- Missing values exist in ca (4 missing) and thal (2 missing).
+- The dataset contain the wide for blood pressure(trestbps) measurements, showing a high variability.
+And Cholesterol(chol) also has a wide spread, as 126 to 564, since 564 is much higher than the 75th percentile (275) suggesting possible outliers.
+- Variables like sex, fbs, and exang appear to be binary (as the values of 0 or 1)

 #4
+df['target'] = df['num'].apply(lambda x: 1 if x > 0 else 0)
+print(df['target'].value_counts())
+X = heart_disease.data.features
+df = X.copy()
+df['num'] = y_binary

 #5
 plt.figure(figsize=(12, 8))